thehairyvikingniels/ADB-easy-menu/README.md

 # ADB-easy-menu
-A menu to make the use of adb more easy
+This is meant to be an easy way to use the android debug bridge.